The Brainard Children’s Ministry is dedicated to helping families grow together in Christ!

 If you're visiting Brainard or are a regular attendee, you are always welcome to join Children’s Ministry!

-Before the Sunday service, stop by the Children’s Ministry Area and a volunteer will help you complete the registration process. .
+When you arrive on Sunday morning, stop by the Children’s Ministry Area and a volunteer will help you complete the registration process.